EndPointCorp/end-point-blog/2025/07/bash-expansion-techniques.md

 author: "Seth Jensen"
 title: "Bash expansion techniques for a more efficient workflow"
 date: 2025-07-10
-description: Pratical examples of Bash expansion, with a summary of the different types
 featured:
   image_url: /blog/2025/07/bash-expansion-techniques/mirrored-buildings.webp
 description: Bash and Zsh are powerful tools to help modify files.
 Expansion is an essential and powerful technique for doing this.